alektobias/alektobias/README.md

   - 💪🏻 Looking for Open Source projects to contibute
   - 🦇 I use the [Dracula Theme](https://draculatheme.com) on everything

-  ### 🔭 Goals to 2021
+  ### 🔭 Goals to 2022

   - 📢 Improve my English and French
-  - 👩🏻‍💻 Learn more about the GraphQL ecosystem
+  - 👩🏻‍💻 Learn more about the Software Architecture

   </td>
 </table>